 Top 10 Cost-Effective Event Management Platforms in 2026

 An event management platform that meets all the goals of your event, sets it up for success, right from the beginning.
-Narrowing down on the right event management platform that ticks all the boxes can make or break your event’s performance.
+Narrowing down on the right low cost event management platform that ticks all the boxes can make or break your event’s performance.
 That being said, what the right event management platform should not do is break your bank.

 Most event organizers will admit that not all platforms fit your budget.
 Some cost too much for what they offer.
 In 2025, your budget may be limited, but your market options are not.
+In this section let’s take a brief look at top event marketing platforms that still give you all the features you need.

 Dryfta, an all-in-one event management platform

 Dryfta is made mostly for universities and associations.
-It helps with managing paper submissions and reviews.
+It helps with managing abstract submissions and reviews.
 You don’t need extra software for that.
 Dryfta also works well for virtual and hybrid events.
 They have mobile apps so attendees can stay updated.

 Pricing: Dryfta’s prices start at $1,499 a year for events with 100 people or fewer.
 If you have a bigger event, you can get a custom quote.